abhi6377/MyProject/Snakegame/snakegame.md

-This is my second game project : Snake Xenzia
+This is my 2nd game project : Snake Xenzia